Home / Early Career Researcher Grant

 Applications must be made on the forms provided, which can be downloaded at the right hand side of this page, and submitted as PDF documents, with signatures.

-We anticipate applicants will be notified by email of the outcome of their application in September 2021.
+We aim to notify applicants by email of the outcome of their application by the end of November.

 Early Career Researcher Grant Application Forms